sylvainlapeyrade/RNN_Intrusion-Detection_Keras/README.md

 See [Data](#Data) and [Directory structure](#Directory-structure) for more information and links. *The names of the datasets must be the same as in the processing files.*

 4. Set the parameters for the training or let them by default.

-5. Move the RNN_Intrusion-Detection_Keras folder and run:
+5. Move the RNN_Intrusion-Detection_Keras folder:
-    To train with Recurrent Neural Networks:
+    To train with Recurrent Neural Networks, run:
     ```
     python3 ./src/training_rnn.py
     ```
-    To train with classifiers:
+    To train with classifiers, run:
     ```
     python3 ./src/training_classifier.py
     ```
-    To view the results:
+    To view the results, run:
     ```
     python3 ./src/results_visualisation.py
     ```
-    *On linux use: `python3 path_to_file` and on windows: `python3 path_to_file`*
+    *On linux use: `python3 path_to_file` and on windows use: `python3 path_to_file`*

 ## Project structure
 ### Required packages: